syncfusion-content/maui-docs/MAUI/TimePicker/Customizations.md

 #### FontSize

-FontSize of the column header text can be customized by setting the [`SfDatePicker.ColumnHeaderView`]() property.
+FontSize of the column header text can be customized by setting the [`SfTimePicker.ColumnHeaderView`]() property.

 {% tabs %}